hyochan/expo-relay-boilerplate/README.md

 ## Motivation

-At React Conf 2019, React team have been announced experimental release version of React that supports [Concurrent mode and Suspense](https://reactjs.org/docs/concurrent-mode-intro.html).
+At the React Conf 2019, the React team announced an experimental release version of React that supports [Concurrent mode and Suspense](https://reactjs.org/docs/concurrent-mode-intro.html).

-Since we believe the relay is future client for react and graphql, we've created a boilerplate to keep maintain our envronment and share with others.
+Since we believe that Relay is the future client for React and GraphQL, we've created a boilerplate to maintain our environment and share with others.

-Also, bare in mind that this boilerplate is built on top of [expo](expo.io) to support universal platform (`ios`, `android`, `web`).
+Note here that this boilerplate is built on top of [expo](expo.io) to support universal platforms (`ios`, `android`, `web`).

 ## Basic Concept

-`React` breaks complex interfaces into **reusable** components reducing the coupling between desperate part of an application.
-And React components is **declarative**.
+`React` breaks complex interfaces into **reusable** components which allows us to reason in isolation about discrete units of an application and reduce coupling of disparate parts.
+Most importantly, React is a **declarative** language meaning that users should declare the prepared data instead of worrying about how to render it.

-**BUT** previous data fetching approach *(like REST)* doesn't take any advantages of React's component model.
-We needed a way to determine all the data needs up-front or statically.
+**BUT** previous data fetching approaches *(like REST)* don't take any advantages of React's component model.
+In order to take advantage of React’s component model, we need to think of a  way to determine all the data needs up-front or statically.

-`Relay` provides that components can specify one or multiple fragments for their data dependencies.
-Each of fragment has unique name within an application which allows us to determine what data needed to fetch and load all the required data in a single network request efficiently at runtime.
+In `Relay` , components can specify one or multiple fragments for their data dependencies.
+Each fragment has a unique name within an application.
+This allows us to determine which data is needed to fetch and load all the required data in a single network request efficiently at runtime.

 -- By [relay](https://relay.dev)